kahange/KAHANGE--XMD/README.md

      "DESCRIPTION": {
       "description": "add caption for menu and other", "required": false,
-      "value": "*POWERED BY KAHANGE XMD*"
+      "value": "*POWERED BY PRINCE XMD*"
     },

       "DELETE_LINKS": {